davidklaing/davidklaing.github.io/pages/how-i-choose-what-to-read.md

 - What else you've read previously, both recently and in the distant past
 - What is currently happening in your life

 Rather than trying to identify the best possible books, I try to identify the best possible readings.
-There are several components to this:
+Practically, this means I use one of the following strategies:

+- Pick a book that is connected to

-1. Maintaining a want-to-read list.
+3. Maintaining a contextually rich want-to-read list.
-2. Regularly reflecting on and setting short-, medium-, and long-term goals.
-3. Paying attention to what my friends are currently reading.
-4.
+4. Assembling project-specific reading lists.

 I usually have three to five books on the go at a time, in the following categories: